 Global climate change already negatively affects cocoa production with longer and more intense dry periods, increased and prolonged incidences of pests and diseases, and more erratic rainfall.
-These changes in climate conditions requires producers to adapt their growing practices to secure a sustainable livelihood.
+These changes in climate conditions requires producers to adapt climate-smart agricultural practices to secure a sustainable livelihood.

 The crucial first step to climate change adaptation is understanding the current and projected risks to farming in a certain region.
 Changing conditions also require supply chain actors to consider risks in their strategies, including sourcing and how they can help support producers adopt climate-smart farming techniques.

 - Develop a website, https://climatesmartcocoa.guide/, that provides information about climate-related risks and potential solutions for key stakeholders in the cocoa sector.

 - Present available information about climate-related risks in a user-friendly way using geographical visualization.
 Climate impact maps have been shown to be powerful tools to raise the awareness and increase stakeholders’ willingness to act.